 People express their belief that their stock market-linked portfolio will keep up with inflation.
-They make the assumption that the stock market returns will beat the “average” rate of inflation.
+They assume that the stock market returns will beat the “average” rate of inflation.
 The question is, will you experience average rates of inflation?
 Will people, such as retirees that need to allocate a high proportion of the passive income to living expenses, tend to be more sensitive to inflation in energy and commodities?

 TIP: Make sure your inflation protection strategy is correlated to the inflation you are likely to experience, not just a general cost of living inflation.

 The challenge is in the property taxes and indirect taxes.
-In many areas of the country, property taxes have steadily increased at rates greater than the rate of inflation.
+In many areas of the country, property taxes have steadily increased at rates higher than the rate of inflation.
 An extremely lean FIRE plan may not be able to keep up with property tax inflation.